Liberal Arts and Sciences with Advisement Area in Physics

 Associate in Science (A.S.)

 Your childhood dreams include traveling in space, designing a new mode of travel, or harnessing a new energy source.
 Perhaps you are fascinated by acoustics, engineering or meteorology.
-The options for Physics majors are extensive.
-After pursuing your baccalaureate degree, you can pursue careers in consulting, teaching, research and development in your specific area of study or plan on graduate school.
+The options for physics majors are extensive.
+After pursuing your baccalaureate degree, you can pursue careers in areas such as consulting, teaching, or research and development.
 The choices are up to you!

 The physics program provides you with a strong science and mathematics foundation with laboratory and hands-on activities that enhance your understanding and knowledge.
-Creative thinking and problem solving activities are integrated into the classroom providing you with the skills needed to compete at an upper level college or university.
-FLCC students have successfully transferred to SUNY Institutions, Syracuse, Cornell, the University of Rochester, RIT, and other colleges across the country.
+Creative thinking and problem solving activities are integrated into the classroom providing you with the skills necessary for competing at an upper level college or university.

-Finger Lakes features small classes and personal attention.
-Your faculty are genuinely interested in you and your success.
-Along with 20 or so classmates you will bring theory to application.
+FLCC features small class sizes and personal attention.
+The faculty is genuinely interested in you and your success.
+Along with 20 or so classmates, you will bring theory to application.
 You will expand your knowledge and embrace new opportunities.
 You will work in collaborative teams as well as independently.
-The college has all the tools you need to succeed, modern labs and technical equipment, state of the art computers.
+The College has all the tools you need to succeed along with modern labs, technical equipment, and state-of-the-art computers.

-Our newly reconfigured Honors program and classes provide you with the option of taking enhanced classes, pursuing unique projects, and probing further into the field with special courses.
-Successfully completing Honors courses or an Honors Certificate may increase your transfer options to four-year institutions.
+FLCC's newly reconfigured honors program and classes provide you with the option of taking enhanced classes, pursuing unique projects, and probing further into the field with special courses.
+Successfully completing honors courses or an Honors Certificate may increase your transfer options to four-year institutions.

-The two full-time faculty in physics bring different perspectives to the classroom.
+The two full-time faculty members in the physics program bring diverse perspectives to the classroom.
 Their enthusiasm for the field is infectious.

-Leonard Ortenzi has built a reputation for doing things a little bit differently.
-Instead of presenting a series of lectures, the 20-year instructor prefers to capture his student's attention by showing them the wonders of science first-hand.
+Leonard Ortenzi has built a reputation on doing things with a more hands-on teaching approach inside the classroom.
+Instead of presenting a series of lectures, he prefers to capture his student's attention by showing them the wonders of science first-hand.
 So while other professors are explaining the physics of weight distribution and the nature of sound waves, Ortenzi is taking a nap on a bed of nails and shattering wine glasses with high frequency sound energy.
 His sometimes unorthodox teaching techniques make him a popular instructor on campus, and have helped him land a spot as one of NASA's Network of Educator Astronaut Teachers.
-The NEAT program, as it is known, was created to strengthen the bonds between US schools and NASA by having science educators offer workshops and informational lectures at their local schools.
+The NEAT program, as it is known, was created to strengthen the bonds between U.S. schools and NASA by having science educators offer workshops and informational lectures at their local schools.